 5. Top Sirloin , Topside (Eng.)
 Tende de Tranche, Poire, Merlan (Fr.), Fesa (It.), Scannello (It.
 Rome), Rosa (It.
 Milan) It is the round central piece of the leg.
 Lean and with little marbling, it can be cooked in many different ways such as barbecued: braised, pot-roast, roast or steak tartare.

 6. Rump cover, Rumpsteak (Eng.), Rumsteak (Fr.), Scamone (It.), Pezza (It.
 Roma), Codata (It.
 Sicily) Called Picanha in Portuguese, it is one of the prime cuts in the Brazilian Churrasco.
 It is a very tender cut of beef, located at the top of the leg just before the tail.

-I enjoy trying new cuts of beef, and hope that this chart will provide you with some new ideas.
+I enjoy trying new cuts of beef and hope that these beef cuts diagrams will provide you with some new ideas.

-If you want to buy different cuts of meat and you don’t speak the language, find my charts with names translated into French and Italian aslo for cuts for lamb, Pork, and Sea Monsters (Squids, Pulp and Cuttlefish).
+If you want to buy different cuts of meat and you don’t speak the language, find my charts with names translated into French and Italian also for Cuts For Lamb, Pork, and What Are Calamari Squid Cuttlefish and Octopus.

 If you are making any of the above recipes leave your comment below I would like to hear from you.
 You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, Pinterest and Instagram or sign up to my newsletter.